Deep tissue, relaxation and lymphatic massage treatments are available with our Registered Massage Therapists (30 and 60

 I have a painful body area.
 I don’t know whether I should see a physiotherapist or a massage therapist.
 What’s the difference?

 Both physiotherapists and athletic therapists have university degrees in their field.
 Both physiotherapists and athletic therapists will assess and confirm a physical diagnosis and set up a treatment program with you.
 Massage may be one of the treatments they recommend.
 In addition, physiotherapists may use "modalities" (such as heat, ice, ultrasound, electrotherapy, acupuncture), therapeutic exercise, and joint mobilization.
 They will help you understand your physical problem and how to resolve it.

 Registered Massage Therapists have a diploma in massage therapy from an accredited massage therapy college.
 The large majority of their training focuses on massage.
 Their treatment focuses on “hands on” therapy for muscle injury, chronic disease, pain management, and impaired mobility and also to help relieve stress and maintain well-being.
 Given that they specialize in massage, Registered Massage Therapists are trained in a wide range of massage therapy techniques.

 I would like a massage, but my insurance only covers physiotherapy – can a physiotherapist do the massage?

 Physiotherapists generally do not do relaxation massage.
-The physiotherapist can do a regional 30 minute massage and also advise you if other physiotherapy treatments (like exercise or acupuncture) may be appropriate for your condition or injury.
+However, the physiotherapist can do a 30-minute regional massage and also advise you if other physiotherapy treatments (like exercise or acupuncture) may be appropriate for your condition or injury.

 I have been in a car accident.
 Does MPI cover the cost of massage therapy?